-An updated Solano Pothole Report was adopted in early 2019.
-The update focuses on current funding availability, including new SB1 revenues, current road conditions, and projected road quality into the future.
+An updated Solano Pothole Report is currently under development and is expected to be adopted in late 2018.
+This update will focus on current funding availability, including new SB1 revenues, current road conditions, and projected road quality into the future.